FlowX Database (FlowX DB) is a persistence layer that allows you to store structured data independently of process instances. This enables you to:

 FlowX Database is designed for operational data with temporary character, including:

-• Cached data: Frequently accessed information like daily exchange rates, product catalogs, or configuration data that changes periodically
+Cached data: Frequently accessed information that changes periodically, such as:

 Important: FlowX Database should not become your primary book of records or system of record.
 Use it for operational data that supports your processes, not for critical business data that requires long-term retention and governance.